ZanyBonzy/Portfolio/README.md

 I audit contracts written in solidity or vyper for EVM based chains.
 I also work on rust based smart contracts for Substrate, Cosmowasm and Solana based systems.
 For starknet based contracts, I have a good knowledge of cairo.

-## Highlights 🏆
+## Bug Highlights 🏆

 1. [Balance doubling bug](https://github.com/code-423n4/2024-03-acala-findings/issues/16) in Acala's ORML rewards library.

-  > Users can transfer their shares to themselves and effectively double their token balance;
+  > Users could transfer their shares to themselves and effectively double their balance;

 2. Griefing [attack](https://github.com/code-423n4/2024-07-traitforge-findings/issues/227) on users' minting rewards in TraitForge's NFT.

-  > Seller's airdrop benefits can be maliciously reduced by malicious buyers for little or no cost.
+  > Seller's airdrop benefits could be maliciously reduced by malicious buyers for little or no cost.

 3. Permanent [bricking](https://github.com/code-423n4/2024-05-olas-findings/issues/78) of Olas's VoteWeighting contract.